Academic Life

 What is SEL?

 Social and emotional learning (SEL) is an essential aspect of education and human development.
-SEL is the process of acquiring necessary social and emotional skills for everyday success.
+SEL is the process of acquiring the necessary social and emotional skills for everyday success.
 There are five major, interrelated areas: 1) self-awareness, 2) self-management, 3) social awareness, 4) relationship skills, and 5) responsible decision-making.
-Each of these domains encompass a variety of skills that are necessary for children’s success in all aspects of life including intellectual, emotional, and spiritual.
+Each of these domains encompasses a variety of skills that are necessary for children’s success in all aspects of life, including intellectual, emotional, and spiritual.

 How does SJB support SEL?